 One may naturally ask if \Cref{thm:twk=2,thm:vck=2} can be generalized for the problem $k$SC when $k\geq 3$.
-In the following theorem, we show that the answer is no. \begin{theorem} For every fixed integers $k\geq 3$ and $\tau\geq 3$, the problem $k$SC is NP-hard for graphs with vertex cover at most $\tau$. \end{theorem} \begin{proof} Let $k\geq 3$ be a fixed integer.
-We are going to prove that $k$SC is NP-hard for graphs with minimum vertex cover at most $3$.
-We give a polynomial reduction from \textsc{Partition} problem which is well-known to be NP-hard \cite{garey}. \\
+In the following theorem, we show that the answer is negative. \begin{theorem} For every fixed integer $k\geq 3$ and $\vc\geq 3$, the problem $k$SC is NP-hard for graphs with vertex cover number at most $\vc$. \end{theorem} \begin{proof} Let $k\geq 3$ be a fixed integer.
+We are going to prove that $k$SC is NP-hard for graphs with vertex cover numbers at most $3$.
+We give a polynomial reduction from \textsc{Partition} problem which is well-known to be NP-hard \cite{garey}.